 Guidelines are simple:

-1) Please no herbicides or pesticides.
-The Nimmo Garden follows organic practices to be good stewards of God’s earth.
+1) No herbicides or pesticides allowed.
+Nimmo Garden follows organic practices to be good stewards of God’s earth.
 Let us know what fertilizers if any you would like to use.
-Also no rebar (cause problems for the tiller), and no fabric weed barrier, unless approved by the advisory board.
+Also, do not use rebar (causes problems for the tiller), and no fabric weed barrier, unless approved by the advisory board.

-2) Love your neighbors – do nothing with another person’s plot without their express permission.
+2) Love your neighbors – do not touch or modify another person’s plot without their express permission.

-6) Water is available from several water spigots and hoses throughout the Community Garden plots.
+6) Water is available from several water spigots and hoses throughout the Community garden plots.
 Please turn off water when finished and roll up hose at faucet.
-Water carefully so you don’t water neighbor’s plot or waste water.
+Water carefully so you don’t water your neighbor’s plot or waste water.

-7) Please supervise children in the garden because General Booth is a busy street.
+7) Please supervise children in the garden because it is part of the church cemetery and General Booth is a busy street.

 8) For your safety, only garden during daylight hours.
-Consider gardening in pairs or keeping a cell phone nearby if it makes you feel more comfortable.
-Report theft, vandalism and unusual activities to the garden leaders and police.
+Consider gardening in pairs or keeping a cell phone on you.
+Report any theft, vandalism, or unusual activities to the garden leaders and police.

 10) Smoking and chewing tobacco are not allowed because they can transmit a lethal virus to tomatoes and have toxins.